Jeremy McGovern

-Jeremy McGovern (born 15 April 1992) is an Australian rules footballer who plays for the West Coast Eagles in the Australian Football League (AFL).
-He is a tall key-position player who has spent most of his career as a defender, although he occasionally plays forward.
+Jeremy Ronald McGovern (born 15 April 1992) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
+He was a tall key-position player who spent most of his career as a defender, although he occasionally played forward.

 McGovern was recruited from the Claremont Football Club with the 44th pick in the 2011 Rookie Draft.
 He was something of a late bloomer, only making his senior debut for West Coast midway through the 2014 season (aged 22).
 McGovern has been a fixture in the Eagles' line-up since then, and in 2015 played in the grand final loss to Hawthorn.
-He was named as a defender in the 2016, 2017, 2018 and 2019 All-Australian teams entrenching himself as one of the best key defenders in the league.
+He was named as a defender in the 2016, 2017, 2018, 2019, and 2024 All-Australian teams, entrenching himself as one of the best key defenders in the league.